Loading...

 Correct Answer: D

-Rational: The half-life elimination of warfarin (Coumadin) is 20-60 hours.
+Rationale: The half-life elimination of warfarin (Coumadin) is 20-60 hours.
 The onset of anticoagulant action for oral warfarin (Coumadin) is 24-72 hours.
 Warfarin acts by inhibiting the synthesis of vitamin K-dependent clotting factors, including Factors II, VII, IX, and X, and the anticoagulant proteins C and S.

 Cardiovascular